UWrc/UWrc.github.io/docs/hyak101/python/overlay.md

 ```
 This loop will try 5 times to get the port & token for the Jupyter server that we started.
 Once we see some output from the `jupyter notebook` command, i.e. the `RUNNING_SERVER` variable isn't empty,
-we'll use a Python oneliner to:
+we'll use a Python one-liner to:
 1. Parse and print the port and token.
 2. Place that information in a hidden file for us later.